TEACH YOUR CHILD SOCIAL STUDIES

-Even without a degree in education, you can find the resources and lessons to effectively teach your elementary school, middle school, or high school child from home.
-With a little patience and preparation, your homeschooling efforts will pay off with a well-educated kiddo (and hopefully only a few gray hairs!).
+You don't need a degree in education to find the resources and lessons to effectively teach your elementary school, middle school, or high school child social studies from home.
+With a little patience and preparation, your homeschooling efforts will pay off with a well-educated kiddo (and hopefully only a few gray hairs!)

 There are so many great resources online, but finding resources that are accurate, simple, and engaging can be overwhelming.
 Finding resources that offer consistency can also be a challenge.